-A major reason for the change between 2020 and 2021 is the different data basis, as in 2021 the waste volumes of the SalesCentres in Germany were also recorded.
-Adjusted for the SalesCentres, the amount of waste generated for the ISO 50001-certified companies in 2021 increased by 6.0%, from 5.964 tonnes to 6.342 tonnes.
-This increase is related to the overall increase in sales.
-In relation to the 11.0% increase in turnover, the volume of waste has risen less significantly with a 6.0% increase.
-With the waste from the SalesCentres. the amount of waste was 7.975 tonnes.
-The most important types of waste were construction-site waste (3,057 tonnes). residual waste (636 tonnes), and light packaging/plastic (611 tonnes).
-There were 326 tonnes of hazardous waste.
+We have a breakdown by waste type for 18 Sto Group companies from the year under review (see section 9, seite 79).)
+These cover around 84% of the Sto Group's total waste volume.
+The most important types of waste in the Sto Group were construction-site waste (4,959 tonnes), residual waste (2,193 tonnes), and light packaging/plastic (431 tonnes).
+There were 873 tonnes of hazardous waste.

 We also use the data on waste quantities and types for production-related analyses and improvement measures.
 For example, based on the data for Sto SE & Co.
-KGaA, with a total production volume of 479,017 tonnes and a total waste volume of 3.258 tonnes in 2021, around 6.8 kg of waste was produced per tonne produced (with the total waste volume not only referring to waste from production, but primarily originating from it).
-In 2020, the total production volume was 464.105 tonnes and the total waste volume was 2,999 tonnes, resulting in a waste volume of approximately 6.5 kg per tonne produced.
-Part of our strategic measures to reduce waste is to analyse these fluctuations and specifically manage them downwards.
+KGaA and Sto-Cretec GmbH with a total production volume of 421,838 tonnes and a total waste volume of 3,780 tonnes in 2023, around 9.0 kg of waste was produced per tonne produced (with the total waste volume not only referring to waste from production, but primarily originating from it).
+In 2022, the total production volume was 455,804 tonnes and the total waste volume was 4,040 tonnes, resulting in a waste volume of approximately 8.9 kg per tonne produced.
+Part of our strategic measures to reduce waste is to analyse fluctuations and continue to specifically manage them downwards.